turingschool/try-turing/_posts/2000-01-04-javascript.markdown

 ## Functions

 In Ruby, we call methods on an object.
+In JavaScript, we use functions.
 Functions behave a lot like methods except that they are objects themselves.
 This means that you can store a function in a variable, pass a function as an argument to another function, or even call methods on a function.

 Functions can be either named or anonymous.
 Anonymous functions can be stored in a variable or passed as an argument to another function.